Oregon fire is the largest burning in the US. Thunderstorms and high winds are exacerbating it

-BOISE, Idaho (AP) — Powerful winds and hundreds of lightning strikes from thunderstorms rattled the Oregon-Idaho border Wednesday afternoon, pushing wildfires including an Oregon fire that is already the largest active blaze in the nation.
+BOISE, Idaho (AP) — Powerful winds and hundreds of lightning strikes from thunderstorms rattled eastern Oregon and Idaho Wednesday afternoon, cutting power and stoking fires, including one in Oregon that is already the largest active blaze in the nation.

 The Durkee Fire, burning near the Oregon-Idaho border about 130 miles (209 kilometers) west of Boise, Idaho, caused the closure of a stretch of Interstate 84 again Wednesday.
-Amid rapidly-forming storms in the afternoon, the blaze crossed the interstate near the town of Huntington, home to about 500 people.
+Amid rapidly forming storms in the afternoon, the blaze crossed the interstate near the town of Huntington, home to about 500 people.
+It also merged with the Cow Valley Fire, another large blaze that had been burning nearby, Gov. Tina Kotek said.

-“This continues to be an incredibly dynamic situation,” the Baker County Sheriff’s Office in Oregon posted on Facebook Wednesday afternoon.
+"The wildfires in Eastern Oregon have scaled up quickly,” Kotek said in a news release Wednesday evening, calling it a dynamic situation.
+“We are facing strong erratic winds over the region that could impact all fires.
+Rain is not getting through.
+Some communities do not have power."

-The nearly 400-square-mile (1036-square-kilometer) blaze had prompted the evacuation of Huntington on Sunday, and on Wednesday city officials posted on Facebook that people remaining in town, especially those with “major health issues,” needed to leave their homes because of wildfire smoke and the lack of power.
+The nearly 420-square-mile (1,088-square-kilometer) blaze had prompted the evacuation of Huntington on Sunday, and on Wednesday city officials posted on Facebook that people remaining in town, especially those with “major health issues,” needed to leave their homes because of wildfire smoke and the lack of power.
+City officials also said Wednesday that gas service to residents had been shut off until the evacuation orders are lifted.

 The National Weather Service in Boise said the storms were capable of producing wind gusts up to 70 mph with blowing dust reducing visibility.
 A storm about 44 miles (71 kilometers) northwest of Huntington near Baker City on Wednesday afternoon had recorded a wind gust of 66 mph (106 kph), the weather service said.

-Wind, lightning and heavy rain was expected that could cause flash flooding and debris flows in recently burned areas, the sheriff's office said on Facebook.
+Wind, lightning and heavy rain fell that could cause flash flooding and debris flows in recently burned areas, authorities said.
+Flash flood warnings were issued for Huntington and in a nearby burn scar area.

-The Oregon State Fire Marshal's office also cautioned residents about the “abundant” lightning.
-The agency mobilized nearly 500 firefighters to help protect communities that could be threatened by wildfires nearby.
+The Oregon State Fire Marshal's office also mobilized nearly 500 firefighters to help protect communities that could be threatened by wildfires on Wednesday.

-The major electricity utility in the region, Idaho Power, warned customers to prepare for possible outages and by late Wednesday afternoon, nearly 7,000 customers were without electricity, the utility said.
+The major electricity utility in the region, Idaho Power, warned customers to prepare for possible outages, and by late Wednesday afternoon, nearly 7,000 customers were without electricity, the utility said.
+The utility also cut power to customers in the Boise foothills and other nearby areas, citing extreme weather and wildfire risk.

-“Power outages and freeway closures are expected.
-In the event that the fire reaches the City of Huntington, there may be delays in assisting residents that have not previously evacuated,” the sheriff's office said.

-More than 60 significant fires are burning in Oregon and Washington alone, and Oregon has been plagued with hundreds of lightning strikes from thunderstorms that have started new blazes in bone-dry vegetation.
+More than 60 significant fires are burning in Oregon and Washington alone, and Oregon has been plagued with hundreds of lightning strikes from thunderstorms in recent days that have started new blazes in bone-dry vegetation.

 Patrick Nauman, the owner of Weiser Classic Candy in the small town of Weiser, Idaho, near the Oregon border, said driving into town Wednesday morning was “like driving into a fog bank, because it’s so thick and low to the road.”